 The Package Tour Accident Contingency Fund Scheme was introduced in February 1996 to widen the protection net for travellers.
 The scheme, financed by the TICF, aims to provide financial relief, the maximum amount of which is HK$300,000, to outbound travellers who have run into an accident while touring abroad and to their relatives.

-In view of the reserves of the TICF having reached HK$200 million, the TIC proposed to the Government to increase the ex gratia payment to 90% of the tour fare paid; the proposal was adopted in December 1996.
+In view of the reserves of the TICF having reached HK$200 million, the TIC proposed to the Government to increase the ex gratia payment to 90% of the outbound fare paid; the proposal was adopted in December 1996.
 The levy was also reduced from 0.5% to 0.3% in May 1997.

 With the Travel Agents (Amendment) Ordinance 2002 taking effect in November 2002, all inbound travel agents providing travel services for overseas and mainland visitors are required to apply for the Travel Agent's Licence.
 And one of the licensing conditions is to become TIC members first.
 In other words, inbound travel agents, like their outbound counterparts, are also subject to the regulation of the TIC, which is proof of the recognition of the Government and the public for the work of the TIC.